School-based Curriculum Development in the Primary Schools

 Primary School Science Education Learning Community

 1. To plan and implement an enquiry-based General Studies curriculum with reference to the recommendations in the General Studies Curriculum Guide

-2. To plan collaboratively for the learning and teaching arrangements of the focused topics: light, sound and electricity
+2. To plan collaboratively for the learning and teaching arrangements of the focused topic: astronomy

 3. To develop learning and teaching strategies conducive to the nurturing of scientific literacy